dthorndyke/audiobookbay-automated/README.md

 # AudiobookBay Automated

+> **Fork Notice**: This repository is a fork of [jamesry96/audiobookbay-automated](https://github.com/jamesry96/audiobookbay-automated) with added support for proxy configuration to route external AudiobookBay requests through a proxy server.

 AudiobookBay Automated is a lightweight web application designed to simplify audiobook management.
 It allows users to search [**AudioBook Bay**](https://audiobookbay.lu/) for audiobooks and send magnet links directly to a designated **Deludge, qBittorrent or Transmission** client.

 ## How It Works